-When the gravy comes together as a well cooked one, with oil separated, add paneer, milk, cashew paste along with 1 cup water.
+When the gravy comes together like a well cooked one, with oil separated, add paneer, milk, cashew paste along with 1 cup water.

-Bring to boil, then simmer, with a finally sprinkling of garam masala and crushed kasuri methi.
+Bring to boil, then simmer, with a final sprinkling of garam masala and crushed Kasuri methi.
 Cook till the gravy becomes thick.

 Serve with Chapati.